hemashushu/clobaframe-web/README.md

 clobaframe-web
 ==============

-A web application template that using clobaframe.
+A web application template that using clobaframe, includes site themes, site documents and the view tools.

 Run the Demo
 ------------